kk-11/eusi/README.md

     canvas is terrible for accessibility.. how to make semantic?
   - consider loading, three doesn't have percent loaded. perhaps use onGlobeLoad with pessimistic load time to start.
   - I would've liked to try radix ui for a toaster implementation for user feedback, I hear it's quite nice and I haven't played with radix at all.

+It would've been nice to implement some of this [cutting edge technology](https://www.youtube.com/watch?v=dQw4w9WgXcQ) if I had the time.
+Sorry 🫢